On finite generation of the Johnson filtrations: Proof of Theorem

 In this section we will prove Theorem~\ref{maintheorem:johnsonkernel}, which asserts that any subgroup of $\Torelli_g^b$ containing $[\Torelli_g^b,\Torelli_g^b]$ is finitely generated for $g \geq 4$ and $b \in \{0,1\}$.
 This will imply in particular that $\JohnsonKer_g^b$ is finitely generated.
 This proof follows the same outline as the proofs of our other results, but avoids a lot of technicalities.
 For that reason, we suggest that the reader begin with this section.

-We need one preliminary result before we start the proof.
+\para{BP graph} We will need a certain graph constructed from elements of the Torelli group.
 A {\em genus-$1$ bounding pair} on $\Sigma_g^1$ (often shortened to a {\em genus-$1$ BP}) is an ordered pair $(x,y)$ of disjoint homologous nonseparating simple closed curves on $\Sigma_g^1$ whose union $x \cup y$ separates $\Sigma_g^1$ into two subsurfaces, one homeomorphic to $\Sigma_1^2$ and the other to $\Sigma_{g-2}^3$ (see Figure~\ref{figure:bpgraph}).
 If $(x,y)$ is a genus-$1$ BP, then the corresponding product of Dehn twists $T_x T_y^{-1}\in \Torelli_g^1$ is called a {\em genus-$1$ BP map}.
 This gives a bijection between genus-$1$ BP maps and isotopy classes of genus-$1$ BPs.
 All genus-$1$ BPs on $\Sigma_g^1$ lie in the same $\Mod_g^1$-orbit (see \cite[\S 1.3]{FarbMargalitPrimer}), and therefore all genus-$1$ BP maps are conjugate in $\Mod_g^1$.

-\begin{definition} Let $\BP{g}$ denote the ``genus-1 BP graph'' whose vertices are genus-$1$ BP maps in $\Torelli_g^1$, and where two elements are connected by an edge if they commute. \end{definition}
+\begin{definition} Let $\BP{g}$ denote the {\em genus-1 BP graph} whose vertices are genus-$1$ BP maps in $\Torelli_g^1$, and where two elements are connected by an edge if they commute. \end{definition}

 \begin{remark} Given genus-$1$ BPs $(x,y)$ and $(x',y')$, if we can homotope the curves such that $x \cup y$ is disjoint from $x' \cup y'$ (see Figure~\ref{figure:bpgraph}), then the BP maps $T_x T_y^{-1}$ and $T_{x'} T_{y'}^{-1}$ commute.
 The converse is also true, though we will not actually need this. \end{remark}